CAMBI-tech/BciPy/bcipy/gui/README.md

 ## Dependencies
 -------------
-This project was written in wxPython version 4.0.4 and PyQt5 5.15.1.
-We are deprecating the wxPython UIs in future releases.
+This project was written in PyQt6.

 ## Project structure
 ---------------